ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/lua_basics_lightbulb.md

 Excellent!

-You’ve turned on the light.
-If you keep interacting with the light switch you’ll notice it continually spawns lights, making the light bulb brighter and brighter.
-Which is fine if that’s what you wanted (and you’re not the one footing the electric bill) but we want to flip the switch and turn off the light.
+You've turned on the light.
+If you keep interacting with the light switch you'll notice it continually spawns lights, making the light bulb brighter and brighter.
+Which is fine if that's what you wanted (and you're not the one footing the electric bill) but we want to flip the switch and turn off the light.

 ## Step 7: Turning the switch off